syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge/mail-merge-options.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Mail-Merge/Remove-empty-merge-field-groups).

 ## Restart numbering in lists

 You can restart the list numbering for each records while performing mail merge for a group in Word document.